247sathish/AndroidPreparation/README.md

 There are a few key differences between FragmentPagerAdapter and FragmentStatePagerAdapter:

-1. FragmentPagerAdapter keeps all of the Fragments in memory, while FragmentStatePagerAdapter only keeps the Fragments in memory that are currently visible to the user.
+1. `FragmentPagerAdapter` keeps all of the Fragments in memory, while `FragmentStatePagerAdapter` only keeps the Fragments in memory that are currently visible to the user.
 This means that FragmentStatePagerAdapter is better suited for handling large numbers of Fragments, as it will use less memory than FragmentPagerAdapter.
-2. FragmentPagerAdapter is generally easier to use and more straightforward than FragmentStatePagerAdapter, as it does not require you to implement additional methods for saving and restoring the state of the Fragments.
+2. `FragmentPagerAdapter` is generally easier to use and more straightforward than `FragmentStatePagerAdapter`, as it does not require you to implement additional methods for saving and restoring the state of the Fragments.
-3. FragmentPagerAdapter is generally better suited for situations where the Fragments in the adapter do not change very often, while FragmentStatePagerAdapter is better suited for situations where the Fragments in the adapter are frequently updated or replaced.
+3. `FragmentPagerAdapter` is generally better suited for situations where the Fragments in the adapter do not change very often, while `FragmentStatePagerAdapter` is better suited for situations where the Fragments in the adapter are frequently updated or replaced.

 4. Overall, it's important to choose the right PagerAdapter for your use case.
 If you are dealing with a small number of Fragments that do not change very often, FragmentPagerAdapter may be the best choice.
 If you are dealing with a large number of Fragments that are frequently updated or replaced, FragmentStatePagerAdapter may be a better choice.